IIAnokhin/nest-typeorm-vue/README.md

 Backend Change directory into the backend cd backend Install backend dependencies npm install

-Mysql Ensure that you have Mysql installed on your machine before running the application.
+Mysql ensure that you have Mysql installed on your machine before running the application.

 Start Mysql: